Password Managers, which is the best?

 Most of them are, as they use strong what is often called ‘military' and ‘bank' level encryption, which are impossible to crack.

 These terms are mostly advertising words, but the theory behind them is sound.

 Open-source password managers have their code free for anyone to inspect.
 So if you see them making certain claims regarding the quality of their security, you can be sure that someone knowledgeable has checked, and confirmed that they speak the truth.

 With all that said, there have been security breaches in the past.
 Just this year experts warned against some password manager exploits.

-No solution is perfect, and even password managers are vulnerable.
+No solution is perfect, and even the best password management tools can be vulnerable.

 However, it's much safer to store many random passwords with a password manager than continue to use the same old, weak password across all your accounts.